Financial-Times/coco-pub-provisioner/DEVELOPER_README.md

 #the corresponding delivery cluster maic mapper url for a given publish cluster.
 export PAM_MAICM_VALIDATION_URL=

+#to validate videos are valid for publication
+#the corresponding delivery cluster video mapper url for a given publish cluster.
+export PAM_VIDEO_VALIDATION_URL=

 # For publishing videos, the brightcove-notifier and brightcove-metadata-preprocessor must connect to the Brightcove API with an id like this: 47628783001
 export BRIGHTCOVE_ACCOUNT_ID=